 What you need to know

-The U.S. Army Corps of Engineers is pushing forward a massive dredging project at Port Everglades.
+The U.S. Army Corps of Engineers has been pushing forward a massive dredging project at Port Everglades.
 Under current plans, this intensive construction project would last five to six years and disturb sediment that would smother the vibrant coral reef sharing its waters.
+In a recent shift (April 2026), the Corps has withdrawn its state permit application for the project.